shuheikurita/sshjob/README.md

 ```

 ## Usage
-pyjobs is designed to be run on local Jupyter notebook environment.
+Sshjob is designed to be run on local Jupyter notebook environment.
+Jupyter is recommended but not mandatory.

-On jupyter notebooks, run
+On python, run
 ```python
 from sshjob import *
 jobs=pyjobs()